owasp-modsecurity/ModSecurity/README.md

 #### How the benchark works

-The tool is a simple embedding application which uses the library.
-It creates a ModSecurity and a RuleSet instance, then runs a loop with number of you passed.
+The tool is a simple wrapper application that uses the library.
+Creates a ModSecurity instance and a RuleSet instance, then runs a loop with the passed number.
 Creates a Transaction (object) and emulates real HTTP transactions.

-A transaction is a HTTP/1.1 GET request with a few GET parameters.
+The transaction is an HTTP/1.1 GET request with some GET parameters.
 Added common headers then the response: headers and an XML body.
-Between the phases it checks did any intervention happen or not.
-Every transaction is created with same data.
+Between phases it checks whether an intervention has taken place or not.
+All transactions are created with same data.

-Note, that the tool does not call the last phase (logging).
+Note that the tool does not call the last phase (logging).

-Please don't forget to reset the `basic_rules.conf` content if you want to try it with another rule set.
+Please remember to reset `basic_rules.conf` if you want to try with a different ruleset.

 ## Reporting Issues